What We Offer

 Alternative Media and Assistive Technology

-DSPS provides access to alternative media such as E-text, Braille and other formats as available to maintain accessibility to classroom materials.
-A sample of the assistive technology DSPS has available consists of screen reading applications like Kurzweil 3000 and Firefly, magnification software, dictation software, smart-pens, large format keyboards, technology training classes, voice amplifiers for lectures and much more.
+SAS provides access to alternative media such as E-text, Braille and other formats as available to maintain accessibility to classroom materials.
+A sample of the assistive technology SAS has available consists of screen reading applications like Kurzweil 3000 and Firefly, magnification software, assistance with dictation software, Livescribe smartpens, large format keyboards, technology training sessions, voice amplifiers for lectures and much more.

 Adapted Physical Education Classes